joshbrew/threadop/README.md

     /*
         This is an example of how to run multiple operations sequentially in a worker.

-        You initialize the worker with a function (workerFunction2) using threadOp.
+        You initialize the worker with a function (workerFunction2) using threadop.
         Once the worker is ready, you send it multiple pieces of data sequentially.
 Each piece of data is processed independently.
         After all operations, the worker is terminated explicitly using the workerHelper.terminate() method.
 This is important to ensure that we don't have lingering worker threads.